 As with most dog breeds, Bernedoodles have their most significant growth period in the first 4-8 months of their lives.
 At this time, they will get to around 50% of their adult weight.

-This is why it’s particularly important that your Bernedoodle puppy gets the correct nourishment he needs to grow that adorable little body into a healthy adult one.
+This is why it’s particularly important that your Bernedoodle puppy gets the correct nourishment they need to grow that adorable little body into a healthy adult one.
 Check out our guides on best dog food for Doodle puppies here.

 The age at which a Bernedoodle reaches its maximum height is very much dependent on their type.
 Smaller dogs, such as Tiny Bernedoodles naturally achieve this much earlier at around 8-10 months, while with Standard Bernedoodles may take up to 14 months to get to their full size.
 Miniature Bernedoodles will sit somewhere between this at 10-12 months.

-Speaking of, we’ve been collecting weight data in our Doodle Characteristics survey and Doodle Growth Calculator.
-The table below is a Bernedoodle age chart, showing the average weights by age (in weeks), per size of Bernedoodle.
-The number in parentheses indicates how many people reported that specific weight.
+Speaking of, we’ve been collecting weight data from our Doodle Weight Prediction Calculator.
+The below Bernedoodles size chart / graph shows the average weights by age (in weeks), per size of Bernedoodle.

 Toy/ Tiny Bernedoodles